Call Back Request

 Genetic Counseling is meant the method of advising persons.
 It involves discussing the chances of parental conditions.
 It will help the patients or their relatives to know the choices about genetic implications, consequently thereupon to take remedies.
 Let us know what genetic Counseling is?

 A competent and capable Genetic Counseling prevents pregnant patients at risk or suffering from hereditary issues from passing issues on to their unborn offspring.
 It has to be done by trained professionals like doctors and psychologists.
-Once patients can understand what genetic counseling process is, they prefer to undergo testing.
+Once patients can understand what the genetic counseling process is, they prefer to undergo testing.
 Parents must have immediate access to informed choices to reduce the number of children born with disabilities.
 The genetic counselor will collect personal and family history.

 The genetic counselor must recognize and deal with psychological defense mechanisms that affect persons.
 Denial, guilt, grief, and mourning before couples should decide on reproduction.
 He must help them in the long term social needs of an affected individual besides their medical needs.